Price comparison from over 24,000 stores worldwide

 What power users will miss

-A few months ago, Tablo fixed one of its biggest sticking points by cutting down load times for live TV channels.
+Tablo devices were once notorious for long channel load times, but they’ve drastically improved on that front in recent years.
 I’ve yet to wait more than 10 seconds to load a live channel, and it’s usually closer to six seconds across all the devices I tested.
 That’s down from 15 seconds or more in my previous experiences with Tablo devices.

 Still, some performance setbacks remain, and they might be enough to drive power users away.
 As with Tablo’s other networked tuners, the Dual Live can only play interlaced channels at 30 frames per second.
 If a station broadcasts at 480i or 1080i, playback won’t look as smooth compared to direct antenna input.
-Tablo is capable of 60-frames-per-second video on 720p channels, though you’ll need to visit the settings menu and select the highest playback quality setting to enable this.
+(Tablo is capable of 60-frames-per-second video, but only on 720p channels.)

-Speaking of which, video streams are capped at 10Mbps, so you’ll never get the full quality that broadcast TV offers, and Tablo doesn’t support 5.1-channel surround sound either.
+Speaking of which, video streams are capped at 10Mbps, so you’ll never get the full quality that broadcast TV offers.
 This is mainly because Tablo converts all video to a format called HTTP Live Streaming, rather than supplying native MPEG-2 video to devices that support the format.
-To achieve full broadcast quality, you’ll either need to roll your own DVR (using Plex, Channels, HDHomeRun, Emby, or Tablo’s Engine software), buy a TiVo, or look to other solutions that pass antenna input directly to your television (such as Tablo’s Engine software for the Nvidia Shield TV streaming box).
+To achieve full broadcast quality, you’ll either need to roll your own DVR (using Plex, Channels, HDHomeRun, or Emby), buy a TiVo, or look to other solutions that pass antenna input directly to your television (such as Tablo’s HDMI models.

 As with other Tablo devices, the the Dual Lite also won’t let you combine multiple units into a single DVR.
 Tablo does offer a quad-tuner model for watching and recording up to four channels at once, but if you want to expand beyond that, you must manage each Tablo DVR separately, each with its own schedule and recording list.